alakeldev/passwords-generator-and-manager/README.md

 ![PWD-image](assets/readme-images/pwd.jpg)

-The Passwords Generator and Manager application is live and deployed on the Heroku cloud platform.
-Please click [HERE](https://password-generator-and-manager-a88bcb86c5e0.herokuapp.com/) to check it out.
+The Passwords Generator and Manager application is live and deployed on the Heroku cloud platform:<br>
+- Please click [HERE](https://password-generator-and-manager-a88bcb86c5e0.herokuapp.com/) to check it out.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)